walkthru/docusaurus-demo/walkthru/installation/adding-preset.md

 The first element of this array is the preset name i.e. `docusarus-preset-walkthru`.
 The second element of the array is the options object.

-The two required options are:

-- `path` (string).
-This is the path used in URLs for any walkthrus you add i.e. "mysite.com/<path>/my-walkthru".
-- `githubToken` (string).
+The only required option is `githubToken` (string).
 WalkThru requires a GitHub access token.
 It's recommended include this by using an *environment variable*.

 Next, we'll see how to add environment variables to the Docusaurus config.